 - Infringing on a Trademark: Trademark infringement occurs when an individual uses someone else’s trademark without permission to sell goods or services in the same market.
 This creates confusion and may harm the original trademark holder’s reputation.

-- Trade Secrets: This occurs when someone wrongfully obtains or discloses information or techniques that the trade secret owner was keeping confidential.
+- Trade Secrets: This occurs when someone wrongfully obtains or discloses information or techniques the trade secret owner kept confidential.

 - Breaching Restrictive Agreements: Breaching a restrictive covenant or non-competition agreement means violating terms prohibiting post-employee actions like working for a competitor or stealing longtime customers.